Street art in Amsterdam | The Art Town

 Graffiti art in Amsterdam

-Art is always evolving and artists without access to museums or exhibitions express themselves always and everywhere and do so since the dawn of time.
+Art is always evolving, and artists without access to museums or exhibitions express themselves always and everywhere and do so since the dawn of time.
 “Kilroy Was Here” is probably one of the oldest and well-known slogans of Independent Street art.

 New York in the 70s and early 80s comes to mind with subway trains covered in paint and rough signatures and people hating it for its aggressiveness and underground vibes of destruction and lawlessness and “beef” or battles between rival gangs fighting it out with individual street art guerilla graffiti wars.

-Sprung from underground counter youth culture and activism in the suburbs of almost all major all cities in the world graffiti has become also deeply linked to punk music, and later hip-hop and rap music.
+Sprung from underground counter youth culture and activism in the suburbs of almost all major all cities in the world graffiti has become also profoundly linked to punk music, and later hip-hop and rap music.
 Then MTV came on the tube with many amazing video clips incorporating graffiti styled sets.

 Graffiti or as it is called now street art or urban art is also a way to take on a different identity and be a superhero and to live a fantasy of knowing its you and your buddy’s against the establishment in a battle to become famous in your own right in the street.

-Street art is the term for the more refined and often just beautiful urban arts that gives the location a positive vibe, “Graffiti” is often seen as destructive and illegal and not beautiful.
+Street art is the term for the more refined and often just beautiful urban arts that gives the location a positive vibe.
+“Graffiti” is often seen as destructive and illegal and not beautiful.

 Where can you see the best street art in Amsterdam?